 Types of Gable Roofs

-The most familiar type of gable roof has roof decks of equal sizes that extend to the side walls.
-They may end at the walls or extend past past them.
-When the latter is the case, builders usually cover the underside of the part of the roof that extends with soffit boards.
+The most familiar type of gable roof has roof planes of equal sizes that extend to the side walls.
+They may end at the walls but more commonly extend beyond the wall to create an overhanging eave.
+The eave is usually covered on the underside with soffit boards or panels.

 When the wall on one side of the roof is higher than the wall on the other side, the roof style is called a saltbox.
 L- or T-shaped houses, which feature a section extending perpendicular to the main part of the house, may feature cross-gabled roofs.
 Each section has a gable roof, with the two ridges running perpendicular to one another.
 A gambrel, or barn-style, roof is a particular type of gable roof in which the slope is broken into two sections with different pitches.